Skip to main content (Press Enter).

 Luke EOD trains at Camp Navajo: Furious Alpaca

-U.S. Air Force Senior Airman Nestor Guevara-Penella, 56th Civil Engineer Squadron Explosive Ordnance Disposal flight technician, prepares equipment on a firing range at Camp Navajo, Arizona, April 10, 2023.
-Members assigned to the EOD flight participated in exercise Furious Alpaca; a three-day exercise with the strategic objective of conducting operations in degraded environments alongside foreign forces against a near peer threat.
-While at Camp Navajo, the EOD flight practiced numerous skillsets, including small combat arms training, land navigation, and unexploded ordnance identification and disposal.
+U.S. Air Force Staff Sgt.
+Antonio Ramirez, 56th Civil Engineer Squadron Explosive Ordnance Disposal flight technician, digs through soil with a non-conductive probe at Camp Navajo, Arizona, April 12, 2023.
+Members assigned to the 56th CES EOD flight participated in exercise Furious Alpaca; a three-day exercise with the strategic objective of conducting operations in degraded environments alongside foreign forces against a near peer threat.
+The non-conductive probe allows EOD members to dig through soil that may contain improvised explosive devices without the risk of tripping circuits that could denotate them.
 (U.S. Air Force photo by Staff Sgt.
 Noah D. Coger)

 Details